Managing inflammation is an essential part of living with rheumatoid arthritis (RA).

 Kale is highly nutritious and may help with inflammation.
 Like spinach and collard greens, it contains vitamin K1 as well as many other important nutrients including vitamin C, potassium, magnesium, and calcium.

 You may enjoy kale in salads or even as kale chips, which is baked kale that has been tossed in a light coating of olive oil and seasoned with salt.

-- vitamin K
+- vitamin K1

 - vitamin C

 Try to eat several cups of fruits and vegetables a day.
-Choosing produce that’s in season will increase the nutritional value and keep your budget reasonable.
+Choose produce that’s in season to maximize the nutritional value and keep your budget reasonable.

-Eating fruits and vegetables may help with inflammation, but you are likely to need additional interventions to manage your RA.
+Eating fruits and vegetables may help with inflammation, but you’re likely to need additional interventions to manage your RA.

 Talk to your doctor about an appropriate treatment plan and any dietary changes you’re thinking of making.